 Everyone is a trauma survivor.
-Robbery, house fire, domestic violence, bullying, sexual abuse, harassment, stalking, scary childbirth experience, natural disaster, car accident, etc. “count” as trauma if you had an emotional experience to that horrible event.
+Robbery, house fire, domestic violence, bullying, sexual abuse, harassment, stalking, scary childbirth experience, natural disaster, car accident, etc. “count” as trauma if you had an emotional reaction to that horrible event.

 2 things happen when we tell our trauma: